Benefits Of Hibiscus Tea

 Hibiscus tea as a natural diuretic.

-Hibiscus tea has also been shown to work as a natural diuretic, increasing both urination and bowel movements.
+Hibiscus tea has also been shown to work as a natural diuretic1, increasing both urination and bowel movements.
 As the water leaves the body, it pulls the sodium with it, which is one mechanism by which blood pressure is reduced.

 As mentioned above, hibiscus tea contains a rich amount of anthocyanin, which is a phenolic compound.
 It is believed that this active compound is responsible for the tea’s cardio-protective effects.
-Another study on hibiscus tea investigated the hypolipidemic effects of drinking hibiscus tea.
+Another study2 on hibiscus tea investigated the hypolipidemic effects of drinking hibiscus tea.
 The researchers specifically looked at patients suffering from metabolic disorders like diabetes.
 The patients were randomly assigned to hibiscus tea or a placebo (black tea) and were instructed to consume it two times a day over the course of a month.
 Blood samples were taken before the study began and upon completion.
 The group that drank the hibiscus tea saw an increase in high-density lipoprotein cholesterol (HDL, also known as the good cholesterol).
 The results also showed a significant decrease in the average total cholesterol and low-density lipoprotein-cholesterol (LDL, also known as the bad cholesterol).

 Hibiscus tea for immune support.